Furosemide monitoring

 Re-measure renal function within 2 weeks.

-Serum creatinine level increase of more than 30-50%, or value greater than 200 micromol/L; or eGFR less than 30 mL/min/1.73 m2
+Serum creatinine level increase of 30 to 50%, or value greater than 200 micromol/L, or eGFR less than 30 mL/min/1.73 m2

 Ensure prompt clinical review of volume status.
 Reduce dose or stop if patient hypovolaemic.
+Re-measure renal function within 1 week.

-Serum creatinine level increase of more than 50%, or value greater than 256 micromol/L; eGFR approximately 20–25 mL/min/1.73 m2
+Serum creatinine level increase of more than 50%, or value greater than 256 micromol/L, or eGFR approximately 20 to 25 mL/min/1.73 m2

 Assess volume status and respond:

-• If patient not hypovolaemic then:
+• if patient not hypovolaemic then:

 • check blood pressure